Autoferry/autoferry.github.io/_posts/2020-04-16-maritime-colav-for-ferries.md

 * Write report.

 ## Contact
-Write a short email where you explain your motivation for this work as well as about your background, and send it to [Morten Breivik], [Emil Thyri] and [Bjørn-Olav Holtung Eriksen].
+Write a short email where you explain your motivation for this work as well as about your background, and send it to [Morten Breivik] and  [Emil Thyri].
 We will then arrange a Skype meeting with you to discuss the task.

 ## References
 * Thyri, E.H.
 (2019): “[A Path-Velocity Decomposition Approach to Collision Avoidance for Autonomous Passenger Ferries](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625711)”, MSc thesis, NTNU.